 Series name for the books.
 Amazon is cracking down on authors who put silly subtitles on their book (“the best 2023 romance book” for example) to game their search algorithm so please don’t do that.
 I used mine to explain what the series was about that wouldn’t be clear perhaps from the title.
 Madame Chalamet (it’s a series about a woman), Ghost (supernatural element) Mysteries (it’s a mystery).

-Series graphic: I opted for a skull (death, supernatural) and a neon bar of light (Gaslamp changing to electric, technology).
+Series graphic: I opted for a skull (death, supernatural) and a neon bar of light (Gaslamp changing to electric technology).
 Books also had the sequence number on them.
-Remember, if planning a series your readers need to know upfront where book is in the sequence (this is a huge pet peeve of mine!).
+Remember, if planning a series, your readers need to know upfront where the book is in the sequence (this is a huge pet peeve of mine!).

 Font: I picked a font that was easy to read but had some flourishes.
 I could have gone more vintage, but playing with that idea, it seemed it was harder to read the title when the book was a thumbnail.
 Look to your comps for fonts that others are using which could work for your book.